Method Engineering and Process Modelling

-Welcoming delegates, Cti’s Barry Jackson explained how the organisation is now well and truly back in the casting community fold and now “has a good balance between commercial and research strategies” thanks to the organisation’s technology, expertise and long-standing services to the cast metals supply chain.
+Welcoming delegates, CT’s Barry Jackson explained how the organisation is now well and truly back in the casting community fold and now has a good balance between commercial and research strategies thanks to the organisation’s technology, expertise and long-standing services to the cast metals supply chain.

-Having moved to the AMP in 2006, Cti has continued to develop its facilities and was taken over by the University of Sheffield Advanced Manufacturing Research Centre in 2013.
-The AMRC has a particular focus on assisting the manufacturing industry which means Cti can now take part in many collaborative funded projects through organisations like Innovate UK and EPSRC.
+Having moved to the AMP in 2006, CT has continued to develop its facilities.
+CT can now take part in many collaborative funded projects through organisations like Innovate UK and EPSRC.

-Cti currently employs over 60 engineers and cast metals experts and has 175 member companies – with 70 per cent being foundries and foundry supply companies.
+CT currently employs over 60 engineers and cast metals experts and has 175 member companies with 70 per cent being foundries and foundry supply companies.

 For many years, CT has developed new near net shape processes and a variety of technology packages such as Replicast®, Repliwax®, MEGAshell® and Patternless® and it was the ideal works visit for many of those on the workshop.

 Jackson said: We have witnessed a sharp uptake in demand from small foundries and we have various technology support packages.
 In addition we have an operational facility where we can offer process technology demonstrations, and design and get involved in pre-production of castings in high performance alloys.
 We can also help with the migration of proven designs, materials and manufacturing techniques basically we can help take a company from blue skies thinking to actual production.